 The strength of the subjective method described above is the knowledge of the expert, which cannot be automated (outside of possibly a machine learning algorithm, which would be costly and may still not be fully reliable).
 However, such expert knowledge and the time necessary to individually assess profiles is not always available.
 Thus, an automated method may often be preferred.
-Four such methods for objectively determining Z{ABL} are applied and evaluated.
-Each of these methods relies on profiles of either $d\theta_v/dz$ or R{ib} , some in combination with the θ_v and/or wind speed profiles.
-Because the $d\theta_v/dz$ and R{ib} profiles are calculated over an altitude range of 30 m with 5 m resolution, objective Z{ABL} detection methods which ultimately rely on these profiles can be determined with 1 m resolution.
-Figure 3 at the end of Sect.
-2.4 shows the application of all objective methods for an SBL and NBL case.
+Four such methods for objectively determining $Z{ABL}$ are applied and evaluated.
+Each of these methods relies on profiles of either $d\theta_v/dz$ or Rib, some in combination with the $\theta_v$ and/or wind speed profiles.
+Because the $d\theta_v/dz$ and Rib profiles are calculated over an altitude range of 30 m with 5 m resolution, objective $Z{ABL}$ detection methods which ultimately rely on these profiles can be determined with a resolution of 5 m.
+If they ultimately rely on the $\theta_v$ or wind speed profiles, $Z{ABL}$ can be determined with 1 m resolution.
+Figure 3 shows the application of all objective methods for an SBL and NBL case.
 A CBL case is not shown, as there were only two CBLs identified in the DH2 profiles, and they are rare in the central Arctic.